 “Dear, God, please don’t let me F* this up!”

-That was pretty much my mantra going into this externship.
-School and training are great, but they in no way shape or form replace the real thing.
+That was pretty much my mantra going into this internship.
+Being a culinary student is great, but it in no way shape or form replace the real thing.
 I thoroughly enjoyed the Escoffier program and learned a great deal.
-But I think I learned as much in these past 5 weeks working pastry at the Firefly as I did these past 12 months in school.
+But I think I learned as much in these past 5 weeks working pastry full time at the Firefly as I did these past 12 months in school.

 Biggest take aways